 Day 9: Kalaw to Shwe Nyaung by train; drive to Nyaung Shwe

-There is no need to jump out of bed early this morning; we have no specific plans until leaving for our train around 10 am.
+There is no need to jump out of bed early this morning; we have no specific plans until leaving for our train around 1 pm.
 You can sleep in or take a walk through the town’s streets and market.
+Or, if you wish, a half day trek into the scenic hills can be arranged.

-We then board a slow-moving commuter train for a scenic trip to Shwe Nyaung.
+After midday, board a slow-moving commuter train for a scenic trip to Shwe Nyaung.
 On board, mingle with locals and enjoy the passing sites of farms, hills, and small villages.
-A simple lunch snack will be served on the way and other snacks are available for purchase from the vendors who hop on and off the train as it ambles along.
+Sample snacks purchased from the vendors who hop on and off the train as it ambles along.

 Once reaching Shwe Nyaung, the vehicle will be waiting with the bags for the short drive to Nyaung Shwe- the gateway to Inle Lake.
 The guide will give a brief orientation tour as you drive in and then assist you with check in before an evening at leisure.